Rural Health Education

-To be considered eligible for support from Three Rivers UDRH, Charles Sturt University students must be enrolled in one of the eligible courses and be attending their clinical placement within the Three Rivers UDRH location footprint.
+To be considered eligible for support from Three Rivers DRH, Charles Sturt University students must be enrolled in one of the eligible courses and be attending their clinical placement within the Three Rivers DRH location footprint.

 We're here to help

 Our team is experienced and qualified in working with students, educators, researchers, clinicians, community groups and other stakeholders throughout rural NSW.
 We have a network of seven academic clinical educators:

 - with special interest areas